-To become a secondary school teacher of drama, you must have a degree in drama or theatre studies plus a Professional Graduate Diploma in Education (PGDE).
+To become a secondary school teacher of drama, you must have a degree (SCQF Level 9-10) in drama or theatre studies plus a Professional Graduate Diploma (SCQF Level 11) in Education (PGDE).

-- Your degree should normally contain 80 Scottish Credit and Qualifications Framework (SCQF) credit points relevant to the subject you wish to teach, and 40 of the credit points must have been studied at SCQF Level 8 (second year undergraduate level) or above.
+Your degree should normally contain 80 Scottish Credit and Qualifications Framework (SCQF) credit points relevant to the subject you wish to teach, and 40 of the credit points must have been studied at SCQF Level 8.
 You must have 40 credit points in the practical aspects of drama such as stage design and directing.

-- For entry to the PGDE, you need an approved degree, together with Higher English plus Maths at National 5 - some institutions specify at B. National 5 Applications of Maths is accepted in place of Maths at all universities with the exception of University of Edinburgh.
+For entry to the PGDE, you need an approved degree, together with Higher English plus Maths or Applications of Maths at National 5.

 Newly qualified teachers who want to teach in local council schools must complete a probationary period to demonstrate that they meet the Standard for Full Registration of the General Teaching Council for Scotland (GTC Scotland).
 Those who wish to teach in independent schools may also require to be registered.